gpiozero/gpiozero/README.rst

     :target: https://codecov.io/github/RPi-Distro/python-gpiozero
     :alt: Code Coverage

-A simple interface to everyday GPIO components used with Raspberry Pi.
+A simple interface to GPIO devices with Raspberry Pi.

 Created by `Ben Nuttall`_ of the `Raspberry Pi Foundation`_, `Dave Jones`_, and other contributors.